 As a division of Smith’s Snack Food Company, Sakata is part of Australia’s largest producer of a diverse range of food products.
 Established in Melbourne in 1995, their operations depend upon rapid, safe conveying of powdered and granular food grade products.

-In an enduring partnership begun in 1997 with the purchase of an F3 Floveyor, we have risen to the challenge of adapting our conveyors to meet Sakata’s changing needs over a series of plant expansions and changes in regulatory requirements.
+In an enduring partnership began in 1997 with the purchase of an F3 Floveyor, we have risen to the challenge of adapting our conveyors to meet Sakata’s changing needs over a series of plant expansions and changes in regulatory requirements.

 As the following chronology shows, Sakata has trusted Floveyor’s reliable, versatile conveyors to help grow their business in rapidly changing times.